Bynder/bynder-js-sdk/README.md

 ```

   > Make sure the `baseURL` **does not** have the `/api` namespace at the end.
 The SDK will take care of it for you.
+  > Permanent tokens are no longer supported.
+Please request either an authorization code or client credentials.

 2. Create an authorization URL, login and get one-time authorization code